 Grade to pass (optional): If this setting is used, grades above the entered number will be green in the gradebook (on the grader report page), while grades below will be red.
 Only instructors will see these colors.

 Blind grading: If enabled, the grader will not see the names of students who have submitted.
 Instead, they will see randomly generated numbers.
+Grades are not released to the gradebook until the identities are revealed.

 Grading Workflow: If enabled, grades go through several steps before being released to students.
 This can be useful if there are multiple graders.